Arthur V. Sheridan: Career outside of public service

 Sheridan served as president of numerous professional and community groups.
 From 1928 to 1930, he was the president of the New York Society of Professional Engineers.
 Sheridan was a founding member and from 1937 to 1938 served as the second president of the National Society of Professional Engineers after David B. Steinman.
 He also served as president of the Bronx Rotary Club.
 Sheridan also belonged to both the American Legion and the New York Athletic Club.

 During World War I, Sheridan served in the American Expeditionary Forces and as a military consultant during World War II.

 In addition, Sheridan edited The American Engineer for 15 years, lectured at Yale, and taught engineering at New York University and Manhattan College.

 Outside of the engineering field, Sheridan lectured on history and philosophy.

 Death

-Sheridan died in a car collision on June 20, 1952, en route to pick up his 11-year-old son to drive back to their home in Lake Mohawk, New Jersey, less than two weeks before his retirement as Borough Commissioner of Public Works on July 1.
+Sheridan died in a car collision in the Bronx on June 19, 1952, en route to pick up his 11-year-old son to drive back to their home in Lake Mohawk, New Jersey, less than two weeks before his retirement as Borough Commissioner of Public Works on July 1.

 He is interred in Woodlawn Cemetery in The Bronx.